PunithKosana/AWS-Services/README.md

 # AWS-Services

-This github repository is for explaining and giving and overview about AWS(Amazon Web Services) to beginners and hands-on practices with attached images in it
+This github repository is for explaining and giving an overview about AWS(Amazon Web Services) to beginners and hands-on practices with attached images in it